rsyslog/liblogging/README.md

 * provide an interface for structured logging - but only if there is a real demand for it (to be seen based on feedback)

-Libloging's goal is also to be a very slim library without any notable memory or performance footprint (and also simple and small code).
+Liblogging's goal is also to be a very slim library without any notable memory or performance footprint (and also simple and small code).

 Note to packagers